digital-asset/daml/daml-lf/spec/daml-lf-2.rst

   <https://en.wikipedia.org/wiki/Rounding#Round_half_to_even>`_.
 The
   type parameters `α₁`, `α₂`, `α` define the scale of the first input, the second input, and the output, respectively.
-The first argument is used as a witness for the scale `α`, is actual value is ignored.
+The first argument is used as a witness for the scale `α`.
   Throws an ``ArithmeticError`` exception in case of overflow.